Incapillo: Geologic history

 Later, a debris flow named Veladero (also known as Quebrada de Veladero Ignimbrite) occurred in a glacier valley south of the caldera.
 It is rich in lithics and pumice.
 These lithics are derived from Sierra de Veladero, Cerro Bonete Chico, and Pircas Negras lavas.
 The debris flow ranges from 15 to 25 m in thickness 5 km south of the caldera to 10 to 15 m farther south, the total volume being 0.7–0.5 km3.
-The debris flow does have a different composition from the main Incapillo ignimbrite, as it contains red-brown dacite and clasts.
+The debris flow does have a different composition from the main Incapillo ignimbrite as it contains red-brown dacite and clasts.
 It has a massive ungraded composition and is likely a lahar or debris flow deposit, probably influenced by glacial or crater lake water.
 Wind-driven effects have generated hummocky ridges.

-There are no dates available for post-caldera lava domes, which probably arose from magma ascending through the caldera forming conduits, seeing as these domes are found only inside the caldera.
+There are no dates available for post-caldera lava domes, which probably arose from magma ascending through the caldera-forming conduits, as these domes are found only inside the caldera.
 The elevated temperatures of the caldera lake suggest that hydrothermal activity still occurs beneath Incapillo.
 Seismic tomography has identified the presence of an at least partially molten structure beneath the volcano.